Shanlearning/Stat-201-teaching/Lab3/README.md

 # Discussion Questions key:

-1.look for mean or median as you want to measure weight overall/
+1. look for mean or median as you want to measure weight overall/

-2."spread", "variability" directs to standard deviation
+2. "spread", "variability" directs to standard deviation

-3.same as question 1
+3. same as question 1

-4.same as question 2
+4. same as question 2

 5. Open question,